krista-software/krista-outlook-3.0/outlook3/src/main/resources/docs/pages/Authentication.md

 2. **Remove Conflicting Scopes**:
    - Remove `Mail.ReadWrite` if it appears as **Application** permission type
-   - Remove `User.Read` if not required for other purposes
    - Keep only the delegated permissions listed above

 3. **Grant Admin Consent**: